-CCAPTION> Present Principal Occupation or Name Age Employment and Five-Year Employment History Stanley K. Tanger <c> 81</c> Chairman of the Board of Directors and Chief Executive Officer of the Company since March 3, 1993.
+Name Age Employment and Five-Year Employment History Stanley K. Tanger 82 Chairman of the Board of Directors and Chief Executive Officer of the Company since March 3, 1993.
 Mr. Tanger opened one of the country's first outlet shopping centers in Burlington, N.C. in 1981.
 He was the founder and Chief Executive of the Company's predecessor formed in 1981 until its business was acquired by the Company in 1993.
-Steven B. Tanger 56 Director of the Company since May 13, 1993.
+Steven B. Tanger 57 Director of the Company since May 13, 1993.
 President and Chief Operating Officer since January 1995; Executive Vice President from 1986 to 1994.
 Mr. Tanger joined the Company's predecessor in 1986 and is the son of Stanley K. Tanger.
-Jack Africk (1) (2) 76 Director of the Company since June 4, 1993.
+Jack Africk (1) (2) 77 Director of the Company since June 4, 1993.
 Managing Partner of Evolution Partners, LLC since June 1993.
 President and Chief Operating Officer of North Atlantic Trading Company from January 1998 to December 1998.
-Director of Crown Central Petroleum Corporation.
-William G. Benton (1) 59 Director of the Company since June 4, 1993.
+William G. Benton (2) 60 Director of the Company since June 4, 1993.
 Chairman of the Board and Chief Executive Officer of Salem Senior Housing, Inc. since May 2002.
 Chairman of the Board and Chief Executive Officer of Diversified Senior Services, Inc. since May 1996.
 Chairman of the Board and Chief Executive Officer of Benton Investment Company since 1982.
 Chairman of the Board and Chief Executive Officer of Health Equity Properties, Inc. from 1987 to September 1994.
-Thomas E. Robinson (1) 57 Director of the Company since January 21, 1994.
-Managing Director of Legg Mason Wood Walker, Inc. since June 1997.
-Director (May 1994 to June 1997), President (August 1994 to June 1997) and Chief Financial Officer (July 1996 to June 1997) of Storage USA, Inc. Trustee of CenterPoint Properties Trust.
-Allan L. Schuman (1) 70 Director of the Company since August 23, 2004.
+Thomas E. Robinson (3) 58 Director of the Company since January 21, 1994.
+Managing Director of Stifel, Nicolaus & Company (formerly Legg Mason Wood Walker, Inc.) since June 1997.
+Director (May 1994 to June 1997), President (August 1994 to June 1997) and Chief Financial Officer (July 1996 to June 1997) of Storage USA, Inc. Allan L. Schuman (2) 71 Director of the Company since August 23, 2004.
 Chairman of the Board of Ecolab, Inc. since January 2000.
 President and Chief Executive Officer of Ecolab from March 1995 to July 2004 and President and Chief Operating Officer from August 1992 to March 1995.

-- Member of the Board's Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Share and Unit Option Committee. - (2) Lead Director
+- (1) Lead Director - (2) Member of the Board's Audit Committee, Compensation Committee, Nominating and Corporate Governance Committee and Share and Unit Option Committee. - (3) Member of the Board's Compensation Committee and Nominating and Corporate Governance Committee